hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 * [Terraform's community resources](https://www.terraform.io/docs/extend/community/index.html)
 * [HashiCorp support](https://support.hashicorp.com) for Terraform Enterprise customers

 ## Argument Reference

 The following arguments are supported:

+* `features` - (Required) A `features` block as defined below which can be used to customize the behaviour of certain Azure Provider resources.

 * `client_id` - (Optional) The Client ID which should be used.
 This can also be sourced from the `ARM_CLIENT_ID` Environment Variable.